 According to accident statistics, children and infants are safer when properly restrained in a child restraint system or infant restraint system secured in a rear seating position.

-We recommend that children and child restraints be secured in a rear seat, including: an infant or a child riding in a rear-facing child restraint; a child riding in a forward-facing child seat; an older child riding in a booster seat; and children, who are large enough, using safety belts.
+Whenever possible, children aged 12 and under should be secured in a rear seating position.

-A label on the sun visor says, "Never put a rear-facing child restraint in the front."
-This is because the risk to the rear-facing child is so great, if the airbag deploys.
+Never put a rear-facing child seat in the front.
+This is because the risk to the rear-facing child is so great if the airbag deploys.

-A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates.
+A child in a rear-facing child restraint can be seriously injured or killed if the front passenger airbag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
-A child in a forward-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates and the passenger seat is in a forward position.
+A child in a forward-facing child restraint can be seriously injured or killed if the front passenger airbag inflates and the passenger seat is in a forward position.

-Even if the passenger sensing system has turned off the right front passenger airbag(s), no system is fail-safe.
-No one can guarantee that an airbag will not deploy under some unusual circumstance, even though the airbag(s) are turned off.
+Even if the passenger sensing system has turned off the front passenger frontal airbag, no system is fail-safe.
+No one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.

-Secure rear-facing child restraints in a rear seat, even if the airbag(s) are off.
-If you secure a forward-facing child restraint in the right front seat, always move the front passenger seat as far back as it will go.
+Secure rear-facing child restraints in a rear seat, even if the airbag is off.
+If you secure a forward-facing child restraint in the front seat, always move the front passenger seat as far back as it will go.
 It is better to secure the child restraint in a rear seat.

-See Passenger Sensing System on page 3-23 for additional information.
+See Passenger Sensing System on page 3-23 for additional information